 Following HOS regulations can save lives, but only when trucking companies take them seriously and are focused on improving safety for everyone on the roadway, rather than simply accomplishing the bare minimum level of compliance in order to avoid suffering fines and penalties from the federal government.

-When the lawyers at Davis Law Group, P.S., explain to a non-lawyer the egregious conduct of the trucking industry that allows fatigued driving to continue to be a problem, they often get a response of skepticism and disbelief.
+When the trucking accident lawyers at Davis Law Group, P.S., explain to a non-lawyer the egregious conduct of the trucking industry that allows fatigued driving to continue to be a problem, they often get a response of skepticism and disbelief.
 If driver fatigue is well-known by so many experts and trucking companies to be one of the most prevalent causes of serious and fatal accidents, how can it continue to remain so common?

 There are several factors at play here, many of which stem from the overall competitive nature of the trucking industry in the United States.
 There are nearly 1 million authorized trucking companies nationwide, which increases the level of competition and lowers the average pay for drivers, who are essentially paid “by the mile.”
 This motivates drivers to drive as far and for as long as possible, which increases the likelihood that drivers will ignore fatigue for the sake of getting the job done and getting paid.